junxit/us-congress-bills-110/metadata.md

 - 2008-04-29 — Placed on the Union Calendar, Calendar No. 380.
 - 2008-04-29 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-610.
 - 2008-04-29 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-610.
+- 2008-04-30 — Received in the Senate, read twice.
+- 2008-05-01 — Cleared for White House.
+- 2008-05-01 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3727)
+- 2008-05-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3727)
+- 2008-05-02 — Message on Senate action sent to the House.